Food Scrap Collection & Drop-Off

 You paid for those banana peels, egg shells, and carrot tops, so why pay to throw them away?
 Keeping food scraps out of the landfill makes sense for many reasons, whether it's saving money on your trash disposal and grocery bill, reducing methane emissions from the landfill, producing nutrient-rich soil amendments for our depleted soils, or conserving water and landfill space.
-Plus, it's the law: in 2020, all food scraps will be banned from the landfill in Vermont thanks to Act 148, Vermont's Universal Recycling Law.
+Plus, it's the law: starting July 1, 2020, all food scraps will be banned from the landfill in Vermont thanks to Act 148, Vermont's Universal Recycling Law.

 - Fruit and vegetable scraps